r-schneider/d3-gauge/README.md

 # d3-gauge
-Gauge visualization making use of d3.js
+Response gauge visualization making use of d3.js